-Exhibitions take a long time to put together, so even though July 30, 2011 feels a long way off, we here in the Department of Prints and Drawings department are hard at work preparing Windows on the War: Soviet TASS Posters at Home and Abroad 1941–45.
+Exhibitions take a long time to put together, so even though July 30, 2011, feels a long way off, we here in the Department of Prints and Drawings are hard at work preparing Windows on the War: Soviet TASS Posters at Home and Abroad, 1941–45.

 Patriotic Soviet illustrators, painters, graphic artists, poets, and writers enthusiastically lent their talents to the TASS studio.
 Keeping close tabs on the daily news from the war front, artists would conceptualize and design an image.
 The finished design would then serve as the matrix for hand-cut stencils.
 Using the stencils, painters could paint in and embellish the color patches and reproduce the design over and over again.
 When the images were finished being painted, the paper segments would be glued together, along with a text panel and a TASS number, and distributed to various shops, factories, and public buildings around Moscow.
 Using this mode of production, the TASS artists were able to manufacture, at first, 60 to 100 unique large-scale stenciled posters per day.
 As the war rolled on, the TASS poster studio became a round-the-clock, assembly-line style art factory—producing sometimes 600, 800, or 1000 painted posters per day.

-Stay tuned for more news from the AIC TASSforce!
+Stay tuned for more news from the Art Institute's TASSforce!

-–Jill B., Research Associate, Department of Prints and Drawings
+—Jill Bugajski., research sssociate, Department of Prints and Drawings